-How Far Away Are We from Web 3?
+How Far Away Are We From Web 3?

 For now, how Web 3 will turn out remains uncertain.
-Whether or not it produces meaningful change depends on how people use it and how technology develops.
+Whether or not it produces meaningful change depends on how people use it and how the technology develops.
 When that shift will happen is similarly uncertain.

 Some companies have already started working on Web 3 technology.
 For example, Twitter is building a decentralized social platform, effectively bringing Web 3 into reality on a small scale.
 Similarly, Reddit is trying out blockchain-based features on its website.

 How quickly these shifts become mainstream depends on how well the technology works and people’s reactions.
 That could be as little as a few years, or it could take decades.